Visillect/MetaImageMark/README.md

 2. Performance comparison of various image processing libraries.
 3. Investigation of the dependence of the speed of operations depending on the compilation parameters and/or hardware.

-MetaImageMark has been successfully used to identify weaknesses of MinImg image processing library and its further optimization.
+MetaImageMark has been successfully used to identify weaknesses of MinImg image processing library and in its further optimization.

-## Installation
+## Running benchmarks

 ## Supported Libraries